Launch Date Announced đ The brand-new GoComics will be unveiled April 1! (No fooling). See more information here. Subscribers, check your

 Coming home late years ago â 3 am or so with no other cars on the road until I approached a left hand curve and a car came out of the turn towards me out of control in my lane.
 I raced cars but I was always in control in those situations, I told myself: Today I will meet my Maker.
 I was at a full stop and the car whizzed by a foot away from mine probably going 50 mph and the smell of brakes and burnt rubber went on for the next hundred yards or so.
 That was as close to an NDE as I very got.

-sml7291 Premium Member about 1 month ago
+sml7291 Premium Member 3 months ago

 When I was a freshman in high school (back in the very early 70âs) the family moved from the Chicago suburbs to western Colorado.
 That first winter there the folks took us up to Powderhorn to learn how to ski.